bwoodsend/polycotylus/docs/source/example-library.rst

 those header files and declare them as build time dependencies.
 First, let's get inside an Alpine container by running in *post mortem* mode (``polycotylus alpine --post-mortem``).
-This will run the build again, but this time when it fails, it will drop you into the Alpine container where you can nosy around.
-This will allow us to interact with the ``apk`` package manager.
-The :ref:`package manager cheat sheet <Package manager cheat sheet>` tells that we can use ``apk-file`` to locate a file provider. ::
+This will run the build again, but this time when it fails, it will drop you into the Alpine container where you can nose around and, in our case, allow us to interact with Alpine's ``apk`` package manager.
+The :ref:`package manager cheat sheet <package_manager_cheat_sheet>` tells that we can use ``apk-file`` to locate a file provider. ::

     /io $ sudo apk add apk-file